 JWT Authentication in ASP.NET Core Minimal API

-In this article, I will discuss How to Implement JWT Authentication in ASP.NET Core Minimal API with examples.
-Please read our previous articles discussing How to Implement Endpoint Filters in ASP.NET Core Minimal API with Examples.
-We will be working with the same project as we worked so far with ASP.NET Core Minimal API.
+In this article, I will discuss how to implement JWT Authentication in ASP.NET Core Minimal API with examples.
+Please read our previous articles discussing how to Implement Endpoint Filters in ASP.NET Core Minimal API with Examples.
+We will be working with the same project that we worked on so far with ASP.NET Core Minimal API.
 Please read our JWT Authentication in ASP.NET Core Web API article to understand the basic concepts of JWT and how JWT Authentication works in Web API.

 Setting Up JWT Authentication

-Add JWT configuration settings such as the secret key, issuer, and audience in the appsettings.json file.
+Add JWT configuration settings such as the secret key and issuer in the appsettings.json file.
 So, please modify the appsettings.json file as follows:

 {